$150,000,000+ in commitments to date with eleven properties in the portfolio

-A stabilized multifamily fund open to accredited investors, the Pathfinder Income Fund continues to seek acquisitions of multi-family apartments while providing a low-risk, income-generating alternative real estate investment vehicle with an emphasis on downside protection.
-The Fund’s conservative approach to leverage, bias toward fixed-rate debt and emphasis on cash flow provide investors with a value added, income-producing, tax friendly opportunity to widen their exposure to real estate.
+A stabilized multifamily fund open to accredited investors, the Pathfinder Income Fund seeks acquisitions of multifamily apartments while providing a low-risk, income-generating alternative real estate investment vehicle with downside protection.
+The Fund’s conservative approach to leverage, bias toward fixed-rate debt and emphasis on cash flow provide investors with a value-added, income-producing, tax friendly opportunity to increase their exposure to real estate.

 Want to learn more about generating income, creating value and diversifying your portfolio?